SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Using_A_Headerbar.md

    ![Header bar button config](~/user-guide/images/HeaderBarButtonConfig.png)

-   1. Give the button a nice icon.
+   1. Give the button a suitable icon.
 You can search for "Dashboard" to find applicable icons for a "Metrics" panel.

-   2. Configure the button to open the side panel, as was done in [Showing a panel](xref:Tutorial_Apps_Panel).
+   1. Configure the button to open the side panel, as was done in [Showing a panel](xref:Tutorial_Apps_Panel).

 1. Publish the app and validate that clicking the button in the header bar opens the panel.